Act for the Development of Tourism

 When a travel agency undertakes overseas or domestic travel services for tourists, it shall purchase contract performance insurance in accordance with applicable regulations.

-The central administrative authority, having consulted with related competent authorities, shall promulgate regulations to define the coverage and amount of premium of the insurance required of the enterprise stated in the above two paragraphs.
+The central administrative authority, having consulted with related competent authorities, shall promulgate regulations to define the coverage and amount of premium of the bond required of the enterprise stated in the above two paragraphs.

-1.For accidental injury of a tourist or person accompanying a tour group to provide service, it shall be the injured party.
+1. For accidental injury of a tourist or a person accompanying a tour group to provide service, it shall be the injured party.

-2.For accidental death of a tourist or person accompanying a tour group to provide service, it shall be the following sequence of requests:
+2. For accidental death of a tourist or person accompanying a tour group to provide service, it shall be, in the order specified, the following persons:

 The insurance benefits provided by the liability insurer in the first paragraph in accordance with the provisions of this Act shall be regarded as a part of the insured's damage compensation amount, and may be deducted when the insured receives a claim for compensation.